-While you are responsible for the upkeep of your own home, in some cases parts of the building are the joint responsibility of all homeowners.
-These are usually referred to as the shared parts of the property.
+While you are responsible for the upkeep of your own home, the common parts of the building are the joint responsibility of all homeowners.

 What happens next?

 We need your permission to go ahead with any repairs where the costs will be higher than the consent limits for your property.

 We will contact you and ask you to consider and respond within seven days to allow us to process the repair.